 A good percentage of people in the world are dealing with issues of cutting down some of the extra body weight they have on, or they will in the near future be faced with this issue.
 I will share some of the things I did that helped me lose a good amount of weight in 30 days ( I lost 15lbs in 30 days).
 My weight loss strategy is not some magic formula or secret system that will help you lose weight.
 Like every true success in life, what I will share will require discipline and hard work (the fundamental recipe for personal development).
 I will say upfront that I have never had an issue with my weight, my BMI has always been within range for my age and height, except when I was much younger, when I had a lot of baby fat.
 This puts me somewhat in a different situation than most people who will be reading this.
 With all that said, let’s get into the crux of this post.
+And let’s not forget to check this home page for more information.

 It all started when I went on a family vacation to Dubai in July―this was much fun―I got back to Chicago and realized that I had gained about ten pounds over the two week period of the vacation.
 What was even more alarming to me was that I worked out intermittently while I was on vacation.
 I must confess though that about two weeks prior to the trip, my mom was with me.
 Being a bachelor, she did a lot of cooking, and obviously I did a lot more eating than normal.